 The grey cloud turned black when doctors, oxygen and hospitals became the center of my life.
 My darkest hour was when I could no longer hold down a job.
 If that was not enough, there was also a divorce.
 I moved out of the marital home, and did not see my kids any more.
 The only ray of light was that, although diagnosed with lung fibrosis, I was still healthy enough to go on the transplant list.

 The sun broke through again in 1996 when I received a double lung transplant at the Groningen University Medical Center.
 I’ll never forget the bitter-sweet moment of waking from the anesthetic after the operation: I was unbelievably happy that I had a new lease on life, but acutely aware of what my donor’s family must be going through.
-Four months later I could resume work, at Solvay Pharmaceuticals, cycling there and back!
+Four months later I could resume work, cycling there and back!
 In the 13 years since my transplant I have only been back to the hospital for check-ups.

 I took up table tennis again and in 1997 participated for the first time in the WTG which were held in Sydney.
 And there, in the warm sun, on the Athletics track I had a very emotional moment of epiphany: my body was healthy again and my mind no longer blamed it for becoming ill.
 My donor had given me the gift of life, I had just met my new girlfriend and I felt so very happy and lucky.